IBM-Cloud/ansible-collection-ibm/docs/ibm_function_trigger_info.rst

   annotations (False, str, None)
     All annotations set on trigger by user and those set by the IBM Cloud Function backend/API.

-  parameters (False, str, None)
-    All parameters set on trigger by user and those set by the IBM Cloud Function backend/API.

-  name (True, str, None)
-    Name of Trigger.

   function_namespace (True, any, None)